dfosas/blearn/README.md

 > hyperlinks should then work.
 > (Note that, as of MacOS 12.3 (Monterey),
 > giving Excel `Full disk access` does not solve this issue.)

+> :warning: **If you are using folders synced to the cloud**:
+> In cases like OneDrive on Windows and Excel,
+> the OS might redirect paths to files synced to the cloud by a URL.
+> In that case, it might be preferable to work on a fully offline location.